 You should have read everything scheduled before class starts.
 Things in Bold are important "issues"- important assignment dates or class absences.
-Note the bold date in () is the beginning date of that week, not necessarily the date you are doing a particular assignment.
+Note the bold date in () is the beginning date of that week.

-'''

-Week 1 (Aug 23): A) Introductions / B) Writing Sample Diagnostic
+Week 1 (Jan 17): A) Introductions / B) Writing Sample Diagnostic

-'''

-Week 2 (Aug 30): Revising the Diagnostic: A) Chapters 1-4
+Week 2 (Jan 24): Revising the Diagnostic and Academic Writing Basics: A) Chapters 1-4 / B) Chapters 9-10

-B) Chapter 7